Microsoft Binary Format: History

 In a parallel development, Intel had started the development of a floating-point coprocessor in 1976.
 William Morton Kahan, as a consultant to Intel, suggested that Intel use the floating point of Digital Equipment Corporation's (DEC) VAX.
 The first VAX, the VAX-11/780 had just come out in late 1977, and its floating point was highly regarded.
 VAX's floating-point formats differed from MBF only in that it had the sign in the most significant bit.
 However, seeking to market their chip to the broadest possible market, Kahan was asked to draw up specifications.
 When rumours of Intel's new chip reached its competitors, they started a standardization effort, called IEEE 754, to prevent Intel from gaining too much ground.
 As an 8-bit exponent was not wide enough for some operations desired for double-precision numbers, e.g. to store the product of two 32-bit numbers, Intel's proposal and a counter-proposal from DEC used 11 bits, like the time-tested 60-bit floating-point format of the CDC 6600 from 1965.
 Kahan's proposal also provided for infinities, which are useful when dealing with division-by-zero conditions; not-a-number values, which are useful when dealing with invalid operations; denormal numbers, which help mitigate problems caused by underflow; and a better balanced exponent bias, which could help avoid overflow and underflow when taking the reciprocal of a number.

 By the time QuickBASIC 4.00 was released, the IEEE 754 standard had become widely adopted—for example, it was incorporated into Intel's 387 coprocessor and every x86 processor from the 486 on.
 QuickBASIC versions 4.0 and 4.5 use IEEE 754 floating-point variables by default, but (at least in version 4.5) there is a command-line option /MBF for the IDE and the compiler that switches from IEEE to MBF floating-point numbers, to support earlier-written programs that rely on details of the MBF data formats.
-Visual Basic also uses the IEEE 754 format instead of MBF.
+Visual Basic also uses the IEEE 754 format instead of MBFOB.